OctaviaCosby/AI-Image-Detector/README.md

 Inentions:

-The intention of this presentation is to outline the scope of the capstone proposal through clear motivations, solutions, evaluations and methods.
+The intention of this presentation is to compare various CNN methods in order to detect AI in images.

 ### Introduction